 COVID-19 UPDATE: Scheduling, services and special precautions

-There may be some changes to our scheduling to accommodate clients' needs.
+There may be some changes to our scheduling to accommodate individual clients' needs.
 If so, we will contact you in advance.

 Precautions We're Taking